4 min read

 The most useful tools are built close to the work.

-They understand the customer, the decision history, the constraints, and the people who will use them.
+They are shaped by customer context, decision history, constraints, and the people who will use them.
 This is why shared context matters.
 If AI helps create a workflow in a private tab, the team may never see the assumptions behind it.

 In a shared workspace, the toolmaking process can be visible: